 What’s the deal with kombucha and pregnancy?

-Here are the concerns with drinking kombucha during pregnancy:
+Here are the concerns with drinking kombucha during pregnancy and even breastfeeding:

 - Kombucha does contain some alcohol.
-While it is sold as a non-alcoholic drink, the fermentation process does result in some trace amounts of alcohol.
+While it is sold as a non-alcoholic drink, the fermentation process does result in a small amount of alcohol content.

-- It’s unpasteurised – which is the process that’s used to heat drinks so that bacteria like listeria and salmonella is killed.
+- Some brands of kombucha are unpasteurised.
+Pasteurisation is the process that’s used to heat drinks so that bacteria like listeria and salmonella is killed.
 Unpasteurised or ‘raw’ kombucha can become contaminated with bad bacteria that cause serious illness.

 So it is safe to drink kombucha when pregnant?

-There really hasn’t been any research into the effects of drinking kombucha while pregnant, so the jury is out.
-There are calls in Australia to have stricter manufacturing of kombucha, due to concerns the alcohol level can fluctuate so much, it’s probably safer to err on the side of caution and avoid it while pregnant and breastfeeding.
+There really hasn’t been any research into the effects of drinking kombucha while pregnant, so technically, the jury is out.
+However given that there are calls in Australia to have stricter manufacturing of kombucha due to concerns the alcohol level can fluctuate so much, it’s probably safer to err on the side of caution and avoid it while pregnant and breastfeeding.

 Find Australia’s top pregnancy and maternity products from the brands other mums recommend.
 From the coolest pregnancy clothes to breast pumps and stretch mark cream, we’ve got the best of everything in one handy spot